OneUIProject/OneUI-Design-Library/README.md

 ```ic_samsung_voice```
 ```ic_samsung_warning```

-### Own custom color theme
+### Color theme
 The default color of the style is the same blue as Samsung (see [Screenshots](#Screenshots)).
 But like Samsung has different colors for different apps, you too can use other colors which will apply on the entire App and even on the [App Icon](#App-Icon).
+In this library there are there are three different ways to do that and all three can be used simultaneously:

+#### 1. Entire App
-To do that you need to add in your ```colors.xml``` these three colors:
+This methode will apply the color theme on the entire app and on the app icon.
+You need to add these three colors in your ```colors.xml``` :
 ```xml
 <color name="primary_color">...</color>
 <color name="secondary_color">...</color>